Loneill29/chit-chat/README.md

-# Playmuse
+# Chit-Chat

-A digital music player built with React.
+A chatroom application built with React.